autcrock/ConnectionMachine2Exercises/README.md

 # ConnectionMachine2Exercises
-C* parallel programming exercises from an Australian National University course in 1991 or 1992
+C* parallel programming exercises from an Australian National University course in 1992